How to use a 1911 in under 60 seconds

 Frequently Asked Questions

-What are the manual safeties on a 1911 pistol?
+How do the safeties on a 1911 pistol work?

-Align the front post horizontally and vertically within the rear notch.
-The top edge of the front post should be level with the top of the rear notch, indicating the point of aim.
+For a 1911, proper sight alignment involves placing the front post horizontally and vertically centered within the rear notch.
+The top of the front post should be level with the top of the rear notch, indicating your point of aim.

-To load, insert a magazine, ensure the safety is off, and rack the slide.
-To fire, disengage the thumb safety and squeeze the trigger smoothly.
+To load, insert a magazine and rack the slide.
+To fire, ensure the grip and thumb safeties are disengaged, acquire your sight picture, and squeeze the trigger smoothly.
+The slide locks back on an empty magazine.

 More Training & Techniques Videos You Might Like